nikitajadhav12022008-maker/Quiz-app/README.md

 ## 🔮 Future Improvements:

--Add multiple-choice options
+- Add multiple-choice options
--Store questions in a file
+- Store questions in a file
--Add timer for each question
+- Add timer for each question
--Show correct answers for wrong attempts
+- Show correct answers for wrong attempts
--Convert into GUI using Tkinter
+- Convert into GUI using Tkinter

 ---